fugu-chop/launch_school/rb100_programming_backend_prep/introduction_to_programming_with_ruby/notes/6_arrays.md

 ###### `map`
 `map` also works on objects that allow for iteration.
 Like `each`, when given a block it invokes the given block once for every element in the collection.

-Where it really differs from `each` is the returned value.
+Where it really differs from `each` is the __returned value__.
 Unlike `each`, `map` performs transformation based on the __return value of the block__.
+This means that if we write some code in the block that's not a transformation instruction (e.g. it *returns* a boolean instead), `map` will evaluate the *truthiness* of the statement, meaning an *array of booleans*.
+Alternatively, if the last line of code to be evaluated in the block is a `puts` statement, a new array of `nil` will be returned (since `puts` returns `nil`).

 `map` __creates and returns a new array__ containing the values returned by the block.
-This makes it useful for transforming an array as a whole, rather than iterating through individual elements within an array (which `each` is better for).
+This makes it useful for transforming an array __as a whole__, rather than iterating through individual elements within an array (which `each` is better for).
 It also lets us save the result directly to a variable.

 If no block is given, it also returns an *Enumerator* object.